CPS2RL/DeepTrust-RT/README.md

-# deeptrusrt
+Code repo for DeepTrust-RT work (ECRTS 2024).

-Code repo for DeepTrust-RT work
+This is a placeholder readme.